Monthly Archives: July 2020

 Fog lifts by fishing boats on Prospect Harbor.

-Outside of Schoodic Point, the town of Prospect Harbor is a quaint fishing village where you can enjoy some nice walks.
+Outside of Schoodic Point, Prospect Harbor is a quaint fishing village where you can enjoy some nice walks.

 Enjoy the views around this remote and tranquil area in New England!